Fridgify/Fridgify/documentation/management/srs.md

 The following components were purchased:\
 - Root Server (60GB SSD, 16GB RAM, Intel Xeon Gold 6140 / 6320)
+- Domain

 ### **Interfaces**
 --------------

 #### User Interfaces

-To be decided.
+The following user interfaces are available:
+* iOS Application
+* Android Application

 #### **Hardware Interfaces**

+Fridgify can be combined with Smart Home Systems, such as Alexa, Google Assistant, Siri.\
-The backend can be used by a Raspberry Pi to register items.
-This could be implemented in the future.
+The backend shall be used by a Raspberry Pi to register items.
+These hardware interfaces can be implemented in the future.

 #### **Software Interfaces**